 Procurement professionals need to consider a wide and complex range of issues when working with suppliers.

 Stephen Rees, Director of R&S Compliance Consultancy, says these include health and safety standards, human rights abuses, bribery and corruption, and now, data security.
-Under the EU General Data Protection Regulations (GDPR), organizations could face huge fines if a cyber-breach in their supply chain exposes their data.
+Under the EU General Data Protection Regulations (GDPR), organisations could face huge fines if a cyber-breach in their supply chain exposes their data.
 Fines could total €20 million or 4% of annual global turnover – whichever is higher.

 The challenge lies in identifying which of these concerns are most relevant to which suppliers and contracts.
 It’s vital that procurement teams know not only who their supplier is, but also who they may be outsourcing the work to further down the supply chain.